aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/70_review_sample_app.md

 **1 - Dynatrace Namespace**

-This [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) contains the pods and services that make up the Dynatrace Operator.
+This <a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/" target="_blank">Kubernetes Namespace</a> contains the pods and services that make up the Dynatrace Operator.

 **2 - Kubernetes nodes**

-Kubernetes runs your workload by placing containers into Pods to run on [Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/).
+Kubernetes runs your workload by placing containers into Pods to run on <a href="https://kubernetes.io/docs/concepts/architecture/nodes/" target="_blank">Nodes</a>.

 **3 - Dynatrace**